Personal Information Collection Statement (“PICS”)

-ETF is also bound by the Australian Privacy Principles (Principles) established under the Privacy Act 1988 (Cth) (Act).
-This statement has been developed as part of ETF’s efforts to achieve its policy goal and to comply with its obligations under that legislation.
+ETF is bound by the Australian Privacy Principles (Principles) established under the Privacy Act 1988 (Cth) (Act).
+ETF is also bound by data protection, privacy or other data security laws, ordinances and/or regulations applicable and in force in the respective jurisdiction in which it may operate from time to time (Data Protection Laws).
+This Policy has been developed as part of ETF’s efforts to achieve its policy goal and to comply with its obligations under those Data Protection Laws.

-This statement applies to personal information collected from and about staff, clients, potential clients, previous clients, suppliers, event and exhibition participants and any other person whose personal information ETF may collect from time to time.
+This Policy applies to Personal Information collected from and about staff, clients, potential clients, previous clients, suppliers, event and exhibition participants and any other person who’s Personal Information ETF may collect from time to time.

-This statement does not form part of any contract (except to the extent that we expressly specify that it does).
+This Policy does not form part of any contract (except to the extent that we expressly specify that it does).

 Exception in relation to employee records

-The Principles do not apply to employee records.
-As a result, this statement does not apply to ETF’s treatment of employee records, where the treatment is directly related to a current or former employment relationship between ETF and an employee.
+The applicable Data Protection Laws in Australia do not apply to employee records.
+As a result, this Policy does not apply to ETF’s treatment of employee records, where the treatment is directly related to a current or former employment relationship between ETF and an employee.

-ETF aims only to collect ‘personal information’ (as defined under the Act) that is reasonably necessary for its activities.
-The types of personal information that we collect will depend on the nature of the interaction between you and ETF, and where and how we collect the information.
+ETF aims only to collect ‘Personal Information‘ (or personal data‘ as defined under applicable Data Protection Laws) that is reasonably necessary for its activities.
+The types of Personal Information that we collect will depend on the nature of the interaction between you and ETF, and where and how we collect the information.

-Personal information collected by ETF includes but is not limited to information about:
+Personal Information collected by ETF includes but is not limited to:

 - information about job applicants, staff members and volunteers;

 - details of other people who come into contact with ETF such as suppliers, subcontractors and other service providers, sponsors, advertisers, agents, and business associates (collectively called (Suppliers); and